bateni1380/MeetWith/README.md

 This is basically a website to reserve meeting with professors.

+We used python(django) for back-end and javascript(react) for front-end and PostgreSQL for database and python(ORM) to connect the database and the back-end.

-During this project we learned a lot of things about software engineering like UML diagrams or some techniques like ab-test and needs assessment processes and you can see some of it's document's
+In addiction, during this project we've learned a lot of things about software engineering like UML diagrams and some techniques like ab-test and needs assessment processes and you can see some of it's document's
 ([here](https://raw.githubusercontent.com/bateni1380/MeetWith/master/images/mh1.jpg)).
 By the way, we gained a lot of experience about team working.
 I was manager of the team and one of it's back-end developers.